eversinc33/eversinc33.github.io/content/posts/sliver.md

 rev2self
 ```

 > `ìmpersonate` and `make-token` allow you to play around with Windows access tokens.
 The former allows you to steal the token of another process, if you have the privileges to access it (e.g. when you are SYSTEM on a machine and want the token of another logged-in user).
 The latter allows you to impersonate a user by forging an access token, if you know the credentials.
-I don't think there is a command like Cobalt Strike's `kerberos_ticket_use`, where you can inject a kerberos ticket into your session, but maybe that will come (or correct me if I missed it). `rev2self` reverts the token to the original access token of that session.
+As the time of writing this, there is no command yet like Cobalt Strike's `kerberos_ticket_use`, where you can inject a kerberos ticket into your session. `rev2self` reverts the token to the original access token of that session.

 ```
 psexec
 ```

 > `psexec` allows you to easily jump to another host by creating a service with psexec (duh).
-To do that, you need to first create an implant profile with `profiles new`, which acts as a template for the service binary that will be deployed.
+To do that, you need to first create an implant profile with `profiles new`, which will act as a template for the service binary that will be deployed.

 ```
 sideload